-The average household annual income is $116,584 and the national average household net wealth has tipped the million-dollar mark for the first time at $1,022,200, according to the ABS’ latest Survey of Income and Housing (2017-18).
+The average household annual income is $116,584 and the national average household net wealth has tipped the million-dollar mark for the first time at $1,022,200, according to the Australian Bureau of Statistics ’ latest Survey of Income and Housing (2017-18).

 With higher wealth and income levels than ever are we any better off?

 “For most Australians, income is the most important resource they have to meet their living costs.
 However, reserves of wealth can be drawn upon to maintain living standards in periods of reduced income or substantial unexpected expenses.
-Considering income and wealth together helps to better understand the economic wellbeing or vulnerability of households.” – ABS
+Considering income and wealth together helps to better understand the economic wellbeing or vulnerability of households.” – Australian Bureau of Statistics

 Generation Y households make up 15% of the national population but own only a 7% share in the nation’s wealth ($345,900 per household).
 This is to be expected as they have not been in the workforce as long and building wealth takes time.
 Generation X have an equal share in the nation’s wealth in comparison to their demographics.
 Boomers are the best off financially, having around double the share in national wealth compared to their population size.
 They also have the highest average income, showing a person’s middle-aged years as the highest earning years.